Ruby Rose Admits That It Was Fear Of Having To Leave The U.S. That Helped Her Find Fame

 A photo posted by Ruby Rose (@rubyrose) on

-Fans of the couple, who rekindled their 2008 relationship in November, 2016, were thrilled to see that Jessica Origliasso accompanied Ruby Rose to her first appearance on the Ellen DeGeneres Show to promote XXX: Return of Xander Cage on Tuesday, January 10, according to the Herald Sun.
+Fans of the couple, who rekindled their 2008 relationship in November of 2016, were thrilled to see that Jessica Origliasso accompanied Ruby Rose to her first appearance on The Ellen DeGeneres Show to promote xXx: Return of Xander Cage on Tuesday, January 10, according to the Herald Sun.

 While Rose prepared to make her debut appearance on Ellen’s show, her devoted and incredibly proud girlfriend cheered her on from backstage.